tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 considering the impermanence of things.
 This somberness occurs because the impermanence touches us.

+We often respond to that impermanence with attachment.
+Ironically, we hold on too tightly to things in an attempt to avoid losing them, and _because_ of this attachment, we experience loss—we lose the richness of the present to our fear, and we lose peace within ourselves.^[
+    This interesting concept of loss _because of_ attachment was something my wife Evelyn pointed out.
+I am grateful for her wisdom!
+    ]

 ## Ephemeral yet visceral

 [//]: # (future-link: "we are not our emotions" to observer self article)